 TL;DR: We introduce a framework for in-context (zero-shot) inference/estimation of intensity function underlying temporal point processes from empirical data.

-Abstract: Modeling event sequences with multiple event types with marked temporal point processes (MTPPs) provides a principled way to uncover governing rules and predict future events.
-Current neural network approaches to MTPP inference rely on training separate, specialized models for each target system.
-We pursue a radically different approach: drawing on amortized inference and in-context learning, we pretrain a deep neural network to infer, *in-context*, the conditional intensity functions of event histories from a context defined by sets of event sequences.
-Pretraining is performed on a large synthetic dataset of MTPPs sampled from a broad distribution over Hawkes processes.
-Once pretrained, our Foundation Inference Model for Point Processes (FIM-PP) can estimate MTPPs from real-world data without any additional training, or be rapidly finetuned to target systems.
-Experiments show that this amortized approach matches the performance of specialized models on next-event prediction across common benchmark datasets.
-We provide the pretrained model weights with the supplementary material.
+Abstract: Modeling multi-type event sequences with marked temporal point processes (MTPPs) provides a principled framework for uncovering governing dynamical rules and predicting future events.
+Current neural approaches to MTPP inference typically require training separate, specialized models for each target system.
+We pursue a fundamentally different strategy: leveraging amortized inference and in-context learning, we pretrain a deep neural network to infer, *in-context*, the conditional intensity functions of event histories from a context consisting of sets of event sequences.
+Pretraining is performed on a large synthetic dataset of MTPPs sampled from a broad distribution over point processes.
+Once pretrained, our Foundation Inference Model for Point Processes (FIM-PP) can estimate MTPPs from real-world data without additional training, or be rapidly finetuned to specific target systems.
+Experiments show that FIM-PP matches the performance of specialized models on multi-event prediction across common benchmark datasets.

 Primary Area: probabilistic methods (Bayesian methods, variational inference, sampling, UQ, etc.)